 For additional information on the Environment & the Economy programs, please contact Dr. Donald Fell, Professor and E&E Director, at email@example.com.

-In addition, the following measures will be adopted during all upcoming in-person E&E programs:
+Given the ongoing presence of COVID-19, the following measures will be adopted at all upcoming in-person E&E programs:

 - all participants will be housed in single rooms, instead of double-occupancy rooms, unless otherwise requested;